 - Section 4 provides for the eligibility criteria required to obtain the certificate of registration.

 - Section 7 enables the State Board to inspect the establishment of breeding at any given time.

 - Section 8 provides for the conditions required for the sale of dogs and pups.

 - Section 8(a) prohibits the sale of pups less than 8 weeks in age.

-- Section 8(b) prohibits the sale of unsterilised dogs over 6 months in age, unless they are being sold to another licensed breeder.
+- Section 8(b) prohibits the sale of unsterilized dogs over 6 months in age unless they are being sold to another licensed breeder.

-- Section 8(e) states that each pup sold is to be micro-chipped and complete record of treatment and vaccination is to be maintained.
+- Section 8(e) states that each pup sold is to have a microchip along with a complete record of treatment and vaccination is to be maintained.

 - Section 4.1 prohibits the functioning of an aquarium without a certificate of registration from the State Animal Welfare Board of India.

 - Section 4.2 (a,b) prohibit the display of certain species of aquatic animals, species of fish tank animals listed in the Wildlife Protection Act 1972, or any species listed in Appendix 1 of the convention of international trade in endangered species.

 - Section 10 provides for the criteria necessary for the issue of a certificate of registration by the State Board.